dalesgit/wiki-vim/Table mode for nvim.md

   delete_column = '<A-d>', -- Delete the column under cursor.
   }
   }
   I removed 2024-10-18 Fri to see if I can get Obsidian to read tables better.
 It didn't work.
+Replaced.

   ## 2024-10-15 Tue